 Budget & Finance - Travel

 The Walton County School District is required to follow the Georgia Statewide Travel Regulations.
 A copy of these regulations may be found online at http://sao.georgia.gov.
+The current In-State and Federal (GSA) meal allowance per diem rates can be found at https://sao.georgia.gov/state-travel-policy.
 It is the employee’s responsibility to be knowledgeable of the travel regulations and procedures so that information may be submitted accurately.

 When the Georgia Travel Regulations refer to submission on forms, please note the forms below are to be used.
 All forms must be typed, signed by the employee, and their Principal/Director.
 NOTE: To use a form, click on a link, select "Save", and save it to your desktop - DO NOT use "Open".